SmingHub/Sming/docs/source/arch/host/host-emulator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The latest versions of Sming require GCC version 8 or newer.
-If your OS is 64 bit then you should install also 32 bit C/C++ compiler and libraries.
+If your OS is 64 bit then 32 bit C/C++ compiler and libraries are also required.
 Here's a summary of how to do this::

    sudo apt update